AnnetteCarolyn/demo-bank-tests/README.md

-# Test Automation training from jaktestowac.pl
+# Test Automation training from Bartosz Kita's course "Automatyzacja testów od podstaw"

 This is a Test Automation project based on `Playwright` and `TypeScript`.
 The tested page is a simple website.

-## Links
+## Link

-- course Bartosz Kita Automatyzacja testów od podstaw
 - test site https://the-internet.herokuapp.com